GrzegorzKozub/arch/README.md

   - Don't show tab groups in bookmarks
   - Don't allow suggestions Leo AI Assistant
   - Use wide address bar
-  - Set fixed-width font to Cascadia Code
+  - Set fixed-width font to Cascadia Code (on Windows)
   - Cycle through the most recently used tabs with Ctrl-Tab
   - Don't show Wayback Machine prompts on 404 pages
   - Don't show the number of blocked items on the Shields icon